Frequently Asked Questions

 We expect any boy joining us to remain until he is 18.

-What provision does Harrow make for disabled boys?
+What provision does Harrow make for boys with send?

 What is the School fee?